Our Church School

 Our Monday morning assemblies set the theme for the week, often based around our Core Christian values (Friendship, Thankfulness, Truthfulness, Trust, Forgiveness, Respect, Reverence and Responsibility).
 On Friday we celebrate and reflect on the achievements of the week.

-Children in our school have regular opportunities to lead the worship of their peers in weekly class assemblies and our House Captains lead assemblies too.
+Children in our school have regular opportunities to lead the worship of their peers in weekly class assemblies and our prefects lead assemblies too.
 Our worship committee, made of pupils in the Upper School, play an active part in preparing for our acts of worship.

 Every year, Year 6 students are invited to attend the National Edwardtide Pilgrimage at Westminster Abbey.